gpriego/openshift-demo/README.md

 			TNj8ZiFXV9CjClzlD8Bk9zM2pdebDTiaSzyu9nxi8KfqtNAoNWab1uuGf3MKIFMqcXbZkaad86jDFDmZpoREeY_fbRQ
 ```

-As you can seem the token is send in the Authorization Header, putting before the key work "Bearer".
+As you can see the token is send in the Authorization Header before the key word "Bearer".

 ### Building the token